Меню:

 Test-driven development

-Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: first the developer writes a failing automated test case that defines a desired improvement or new function, then produces code to pass that test and finally refactors the new code to acceptable standards.
+Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle:

 TDD workflow could be described as repetition of following steps (shown on picture):